Will PM, Nadda apologise for Adhikari's remark against minister Hansda: Abhishek | Politics

 - India

-A day after Bengal Chief Minister Mamata Banerjee apologised for colleague Akhil Giri's remarks on the President, TMC MP Abhishek Banerjee on Tuesday wondered if BJP leaders would do the same for MLA Suvendu Adhikari’s ''derogatory'' comment against minister Birbaha Hansda.
+After West Bengal Chief Minister Mamata Banerjee apologised for colleague Akhil Giri's remarks on the President, TMC MP Abhishek Banerjee wondered if BJP leaders would do the same for MLA Suvendu Adhikari’s ''derogatory'' comment against state minister Birbaha Hansda.

 Terming the BJP as an ''anti-tribal'' party, the TMC national general secretary sought to know if BJP chief J P Nadda or Prime Minister Narendra Modi could ''walk the talk'' like the CM did.

-The TMC on Monday released a video where the leader of the opposition, Suvendu Adhikari, was purportedly heard making remarks against state minister from the ST community Birbaha Hansda.
+The TMC on Monday released a video where the leader of the opposition in the West Bengal Assembly, Suvendu Adhikari, was purportedly heard making remarks against state minister from the ST community Birbaha Hansda.

 PTI could not independently verify the authenticity of the video.